Vale of White Horse

 Frequently Asked Questions

-How much Section 106 money has Vale of White Horse collected?
+How much unspent Section 106 money does Vale of White Horse hold?

 Does Vale of White Horse charge CIL?